-"Upone ye quhilk day Johne Low was maid fellow of Craft in ye presence of Johne Fender Warden for ye present Wilzame Aytone elder deasone Thomas Petticrief Johne Craftrd Hendrie Petticrief Wilzame Aytone zounger Georg Aytone all fellowis of Craft also of enterit prentis Richart Petticrief James Petticrief also ye said Johne Low did chuis George Aytone and Wilzame Aytone younger to be his intendars and hes payit xx sh and his gluifis to ye said cumpanie.''
+"Upone ye quhilk day Johne Low was maid fellow of Craft in ye presence of Johne Fender Warden for ye present Wilzame Aytone elder deasone Thomas Petticrief Johne Crafturd Hendrie Petticrief Wilzame Aytone zounger Georg Aytone all fellowis of Craft also of enterit prentis Richart Petticrief James Petticrief also ye said Johne Low did chuis George Aytone and Wilzame Aytone younger to be his intenders and hes payit xx sh and his gluifis to ye said cumpanie."

-Name I. 11.
+Name I. II.
 III.

-Fellow s of Craft -
+Fellows of f Craft

-Ayton, George P P
+Ayton, George $\mathbf{P}$ P

-Ayton, William, Sr P P
+Ayton, William, Sr. $\mathbf{P}$ P

-Ayton, William, Jr P
+Ayton, William, Jr. $\mathbf{P}$

-Crafurd, John P \cdot P
+Crafurd, John $\mathbf{P}$ $\mathbf{P}$

-Fender, John \mathbf{P} P .
-P
+Fender, John P $\mathbf{P}$ $\mathbf{P}$

 Low, John P

-The state of the transfer of t P P
+Petticrief, Henry P P

 Petticrief Thomas P P

-] Entered $\mathbf{A}\mathbf{p}$ prentices -
+$f Entered f A_I$ prentices

-Petticrief, James $^{\circ}$ P P
+Petticrief, James P P

-Petticrief Richard \mathbf{P}
+Petticrief Richard P

-Petticrief, William \mathbf{P}
+Petticrief, William P

-Petticrief, John P
+Pettierief, John P

-Ap prent ices
+Apprer ntices

-Fender, James P (?))
+Fender, James P (?)

 The Minutes for this date record three transactions.
-The second refers. to the booking of James Fender, and is cancelled.
+The second refers to the booking of James Fender, and is cancelled.
 The inference is that the intention was to book or register him, but that for some reason, that does not appear, this was not put into execution.
 We do not know that he was present, the reason for the cancellation may have been that he was not.
 If apprentices were booked when bound, their presence may not have been necessary; though in general I believe it was in other trades.
-But leaving him out of account, we have the names of twelve persons who were at the place of meeting on that day, eight fellows of craft, and, assuming that John Petticrief had been entered before. four Entered Apprentices; or if we take the other view, then three Entered Apprentices and an apprentice who was booked and entered as the first recorded transaction, though only the booking is mentioned.
+But leaving him out of account, we have the names of twelve persons who were at the place of meeting on that day, eight fellows of craft, and, assuming that John Petticrief had been entered before, four Entered Apprentices; or if we take the other view, then three Entered Apprentices and an apprentice who was booked and entered as the first recorded transaction, though only the booking is mentioned.
 This seems to me to be the least probable alternative.